njones738/Using-Logistic-Regression-to-Build-Credit-Scores/README.md

 # Using Logistic Regression to Build Credit Scores

 In the Spring of 2021, I took KSU's Applied Binary Classification Undergraduate Course taught by Professor Michael Frankel sponsored by Equifax.
 This course used data provided by Equifax to predict which custmers were a good or bad credit risk.
 A copy of the report is provided in this repo and can be downloaded [here](https://github.com/njones738/Using-Logistic-Regression-to-Build-Credit-Scores/blob/main/deliverables/Binary.Classification.Modeling.Deliverable.NATHANIELJONES.pdf).
+In addition, I took this course again as a graduate student lead by Dr. Jennifer Priestley that can be found [here](https://github.com/njones738/Using-Logistic-Regression-to-Build-Credit-Scores-GRAD/tree/main/deliverables).

 ### __Project Purpose:__